 Some exceptional graphic artists such as Victor Moscoso, Wes Wilson, Bonnie Maclean, Rick Griffin, Lee Conklin and Alton Kelley invented and refined the style, hence they receive much attention in the various chapters of Dreams Unreal.

 Contrary to mainstream aesthetics of the mid-sixties, their design style was both rooted and embraced by the American counter culture movement.
-Altogether 200 of their posters are reproduced here.
+In total 200 of their posters are reproduced here.

 Looking back, a very small group of artists invented and heralded the psychedelic poster movement worldwide, even if their initial target group was the San Francisco hippie community.